rust-lang/rfcs/0000-lossy-conversions.md

 [drawbacks]: #drawbacks

+1. This makes code more verbose.

+   I do not think that this is a deal-breaker.
+Rustaceans have come to accept that you need `.unwrap()` to access an optional value, and `Box::new()` to allocate heap memory: things that many popular languages do automatically.
+But since Rust had a more concise way of converting integers, and may now abandon it, people might be unhappy because they will have to change their coding habits.
+Furthermore, the new way isn't _obviously_ better than the old one in every way.
+Probably only those who have had to deal with integer truncation bugs will fully appreciate this change.

-1. The API surface of this change is rather big: Most numeric types get 3 new methods.
+2. The API surface of this change is rather big: Most numeric types get 3 new methods.

-2. This may change the overall character of the language.
+3. This may change the overall character of the language.

    However, I believe it would make the language feel more consistent, since Rust already leans towards explicitness in most other situations.

-3. This may negatively impact compile times _(to be verified)_.
+4. This may negatively impact compile times _(to be verified)_.

 # Rationale and alternatives